-Exceptional Very Good Meets Expectations Needs Improvement Significantly Below expectations No basis for judgement 1.
-Demonstrates leadership and commitment to achieving state funding incentives through the performance- based metric system devised by the Legislature and State University System (Ch.
-1001.92, F.S.)
-5 3 1 2.
-Engenders confidence as an educational leader.
-5 3 1 3.
-Exhibits knowledge and understanding of a public liberal arts and sciences honors college.
-5 3 1 4.
+Exceptional Very Good Meets Expectations Needs Improvement Significantly Below expectations No basis for judgement Engenders confidence as an educational leader.
+3 3 3 Exhibits knowledge and understanding of a public liberal arts and sciences honors college.
+7 2 3.
 Demonstrates leadership style that Inspires others.
-2 3 3 1 5.
+2 2 2 2 1 4.
 Demonstrates leadership and commitment for progress in meeting the performance goals established by the state university accountability process (Ch.
 1008.46, F.S.)
-4 3 2 6.
+2 3 4 5.
 Responsible for developing and formulating plans and programs, and for providing overall direction to the College within the authority delegated by the Board of Trustees.
-3 4 2
+2 2 3 2